Fahmida454/Atliq-Grands-Hotel-Performance-Analysis-Report/README.md

 # Business and Data Intelligence Implementation for Atliq Grands Hotels

-### Business and Data Intelligence Implementation for Atliq Grands Hotels

 #### Executive Summary
 AtliQ Grands, a prominent player in the Indian luxury and business hotel market for the past two decades, is currently facing a decline in market share and revenue due to competitive pressures and strategic missteps.
 To counteract this trend, the company has engaged a third-party service provider to leverage business and data intelligence for actionable insights.
 This report presents the key performance indicators (KPIs) and findings from the analysis of historical data, offering a comprehensive view of the company's current standing and identifying potential areas for improvement.